Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Iterative Query Selection with Word Mover's Distance Objective Function

 \subsection{Iterative Query Selection}

 The proposed \emph{iterative query selection (IQS)} method is based on a local search algorithm, which selects the queries that maximize the relevance of the corresponding results retrieved from an opaque search engine.
-We use the hill climbing algorithm~\cite{skiena1998algorithm} since querying the search engine is resource intensive and we need to find local optimum with only a few iterations~\cite{skiena1998algorithm}.
+We use the hill climbing algorithm~\cite{skiena1998algorithm} since querying the search engine is resource-intensive and we need to find local optimum with only a few iterations~\cite{skiena1998algorithm}.

 Let $d$ be a prototype document and $W_d$ be the set of words in $d$ as in the previous subsection. $W_d$ does not contain stop words.
-Best practice (and our preliminary experiments) suggests that $W_d$ should contain only nouns, adjectives, verbs, or numbers.
-In addition, named entities, e.g., ``Michael Jordan,'' are considered as a single term if they are found in the vocabulary of the word embedding approach used as the basis for the MRE.
-We advise against stemming for query selection.
+In addition, named entities, e.g., ``Michael Jordan,'' are considered as a single term if they are found in the vocabulary of the word embedding approach used as the basis for the WMD.

-Let $V_d$ denote the vocabulary of terms from which possible queries $q\in V_d$ are selected. $V_d$ may be equal $W_d$ or expanded using any query expansion approach.
-We consider two query expansion methods: (1) Adding synonyms based on WordNet~\cite{miller95} for each word in $W_d$, later referred to as \emph{Synonyms}.
+Let $V_d$ denote the vocabulary of terms from which possible queries $q\in V_d$ are selected. $V_d$ may be equal to $W_d$ or expanded using any query expansion approach.
+We consider two query expansion methods: (1) Adding synonyms based on WordNet~\cite{miller95} for each word in $W_d$, later referred to as \emph{Syn}.
 (2) Adding $k$ closest words in the embedding space for each candidate word in $W_d$, later referred to as \emph{KNN}.

 The IQS searches through the space of possible queries $q\in V_d$.
 It starts with a random subset of words from $V_d$.
 For efficiency, the query size is limited by two control variables $minq$, and $maxq$, which are the minimal and the maximal number of words in a query.
 In every iteration, we randomly modify the query using one of the following three actions: $\textsc{AddWord}(q,V_d)$ randomly adds to $q$ a word from $V_d$ that is not yet in $q$. $\textsc{RemoveWord}(q,V_d)$ removes a random word from the query $q$ decreasing its size. $\textsc{SwapWords}(q,V_d)$ exchanges a random word in $q$ with a random word in $V_d$ that was not already in $q$.
 Possible actions are chosen to ensure the query size constraints.